sineer/sin.io/content/posts/plant-traits-comp.md

 * [Use GANs to create art - will you be the next Monet?](https://www.kaggle.com/competitions/gan-getting-started)

 It all works within [Jupyter](https://jupyter.org/) notebooks hosted on their cloud with free GPUs!

 Participants are encouraged to share their solution and the winner must open source their work to win the price at the end.
-This way it is super easy to get started quickly by forking other people works this is encouraged and a great way to learn!
+This way it is super easy to get started quickly by forking other people works, which is encouraged, and a great way to learn!
-Each competion have a discussion thread where people are free to publicly share insights and discuss their solutions.

 ## Plant Traits: Key to Understanding Ecosystems